kehindeoderinde/pdsnd_github/README.md

 ### Contributions
 To contribute to this project, kindly reach out to the creator at oderinde.kehinde.samuel@gmail.com first.
 Then, if ageed to proceed, you can form the main project, create a topic-branch based on the improvements suggested.
 Create a pull request to our main branch and we would have a review on this.
 Thank you

+### Known issues
+* Source CSV files not hosted on shared storage/bucket for easy access by script.
+Hence manual document requests are still required

 ### Date created
 This README was created on 2nd of March, 2024